vathpela/shim-review/README.md

   * CVE-2025-1118
   * CVE-2025-1125
 *******************************************************************************
-The current builds include the grub,4 fixes
+The current builds include everything up through the grub,5 fixes

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader, and if these fixes have been applied, is the upstream global SBAT generation in your GRUB2 binary set to 5?
 Skip this, if you're not using GRUB2, otherwise do you have an entry in your GRUB2 binary similar to:
 `grub,5,Free Software Foundation,grub,GRUB_UPSTREAM_VERSION,https://www.gnu.org/software/grub/`?
 *******************************************************************************
-The current builds include the grub,4 fixes.
+The current builds include the grub,4 and grub,5 fixes.
 Unfortunately, due to miscoordination on our part, in RHEL 8.4 the current build still has "grub,3" in it its SBAT data.
 We are working to rectify this situation, but the deadline for signatures with the 2011 cert is coming fast.
 As a result we